The MillenniumTNG Project: The impact of baryons and massive neutrinos on high-resolution weak gravitational lensing convergence maps: Methods

 \subsection{Computation of the observables}

 We compute angular power spectra by means of the HEALPix \texttt{anafast} routine.
 This operation has been performed for maps with resolution up to $N_{\mathrm{side}} = 8192$, which marks the maximum resolution for which the HEALPix library is able to perform a spherical harmonics decomposition.
 In the case of square patches, the power spectra are calculated with Fourier transforms on a regular grid with $2048^2$ pixels in the flat-sky approximation, which is valid for the small field-of-view covered by their relatively small area ($5 \times 5 \, \mathrm{deg}^2$).
 The full-sky spectra are then binned into 80 equally spaced logarithmic bins in the range $\ell \in [10^0,10^4]$.
 The spectra extracted from the square patches are binned into 20 equally spaced logarithmic bins in the range $\ell \in [10^2,10^4]$.
 Before computing the probability distribution function for the convergence, and its peaks and minima statistics, all the square maps are smoothed with a Gaussian kernel characterized by a standard deviation of $1 \, \mathrm{arcmin}$.
 We compute the PDF in 50 linearly spaced convergence bins in the range $\kappa \in [-0.05,0.1]$.
 We identified peaks and minima as pixels in the maps that are greater or smaller than their 8 nearest neighboring pixels, respectively.
 We bin the peak counts into 50 equally spaced bins with $\kappa \in [-0.1,0.25]$, and the minima counts into 50 equally spaced bins with $\kappa \in [-0.07,0.06]$.
 We have fewer maps for the case that includes baryons, as explained in (Sec.~\ref{subsec:baryons}), therefore the peak counts are binned into 12 equally spaced bins with $\kappa \in [-0.02,0.1]$ and the minima counts into 16 equally spaced bins with $\kappa \in [-0.07,0.06]$.
+Statistics are computed using only one simulation run (B for the study on resolution, A for the impact of baryons and massive neutrinos) except in the section \ref{subsec:avsb} in which combined results from both A and B series runs are also calculated.
 Unless stated otherwise, all the observables are computed for a source redshift of $z_s = 1.0$.
 Finally, we do not include galaxy shape noise in this analysis, as the focus of this paper is to investigate the properties of the physical signal.